yyuqing-42/Predicting-Housing-Prices/README.md

 At first, I built multiple linear regression models.
 Based on the results, I removed some predictors with large VIF value (>5) or with very large P-values.

 My final model contains 9 predictors.
 The R2 of my model is 87.23% and the adjusted R2 is 87.18%.
-I also run predictions on the test data on Kaggle and I achieved 90.2% accuracy on the public leaderboard.

 My final model: tSalePrice = 1.064e+01 + LotArea * 2.244e-06 + OverallQual * 1.325e-01 + Age * -1.176e-03 + GrLivArea * 1.474e-04 + FullBath * 4.690e-02 + TotRmsAbvGrd * 9.118e-03 + Fireplaces * 2.669e-02 + GarageCars * 9.445e-02 + BsmtFinSF1 * 1.222e-04